abradshaw/getting-started-with-satellite-6/installation/attach_entitlements.md

 rhel-server-rhscl-6-rpms                Red Hat Software Collections RPMs for Red Hat Enterprise Linux 6 Server 1,267
 ```

-Once you have confirmed that you have access to eactly those three repositories, carry on to the next part
+Once you have confirmed that you have access to exactly those three repositories, carry on to the next part.